rocket-pool/RPIPs/RPIPs/RPIP-onchain-pdao.md

 Recipients of recurring payments from the treasury MAY claim their payments at any time.
 Recurring payments occur without a transaction.
 Therefore, recipient MUST execute a transaction in order to receive their RPL from the treasury.

-Recipients of payments MAY call `RocketClaimDAO.claim()` at any time from the recipient address specified in the payment contract.
+Recipients of payments MAY execute a claim at any time from the recipient address specified in the payment contract.
 The protocol SHALL calculate all payments up to that point in time and transfer the required RPL from its treasury to the recipient.